ionify/ionify/README.md

     { id: 'frendlee@ionified.net'
     , by: 'mike.lee'
     , on: -8.20171208
-    , to: -8.20211118
+    , to: -8.20211207
     , in: 'silicon-valley.california.usa.earth'
-    , is: "a literate & natural language programming exploration" },
+    , is: 'a literate & natural language programming exploration' },

   do:
-    [ "say hello"
+    [ 'say hello'
-    , "ask their name"
+    , 'ask their name'
-    , "invite them to play"
+    , 'invite them to play'
     ],

-  "say hello":
+  'say hello':
     {say: "hi! i'm frend lee!"},

-  "ask their name":
+  'ask their name':
     {ask: "what's your name?"},

-  "invite them to play":
+  'invite them to play':
-    {ask: "hi [answer]! wanna play?!"}
+    {ask: 'hi [answer]! wanna play?!'}
 }
 ```